Home

 The thing that all life forms, including our children, continue to need and will always need no matter what occurs in the future is access to optimal states of mind.

 The Start Anywhere, Learn Everything Home School Curriculum is a practice of cognitive cartography that has both teachers and students mapping access to optimal states of mind.
+For a full explanation of why the cognitive cartography definition of education is better than the delivery definition in a home school curriculum click here.

 It really doesn't matter what knowledge, skills, and information are used, as long as the basic practices are focused on the 3R's and solving problems and achieving goals.